Owners and Trainers

 Preparing your greyhound for GAP

-• As soon as the decision to retire is made, greyhounds should be desexed and have their dental work done.
-Racing Queensland’s Retirement Readiness Scheme offers financial support t participants preparing their greyhound for retirement.
+• Racing Queensland’s Retirement Readiness Scheme offers financial support to participants preparing their greyhound for retirement.

 • Take time (several weeks) to slowly adjust your greyhound to a pet-like environment.
+You can do this by:

 • If your greyhound copes well with being introduced to medium dogs, you can move onto small dogs.